srackham/rimu/README.md

 ## Browser compatibility

-The generated HTML is compatible with all modern browsers.
-The Rimu JavaScript library works with the latest versions of IE, Firefox and Chrome, seems OK on Android and iOS.
-Does not run on IE8.
+The generated HTML is compatible with all Web browsers.
+The Rimu JavaScript library works with IE11, Edge, Firefox, Chrome and Android.